-Conservation of the BCCB properties will contribute to multiple recovery actions for the species in the Recovery Plan.
+Conservation of the BCCB properties will contribute to multiple recovery actions for the Covered Species in the Recovery Plan.
 Recovery Action 1 for BNLL calls for determining appropriate habitat management and compatible land uses for BNLL.
 Recovery Action 3.d. for BNLL calls for protecting additional habitat for BNLL in key portions of their range.
 The areas of highest priority to target for protection identified in the Recovery Plan for BNLL includes natural lands between Highway 33 and the coastal ranges (southern Fresno County/northern Kern County), which is where the BCCB is located.
 Additionally, one of the four recommendations by the USFWS for BNLL in the latest (2020) five-year review encourages conservation and coordination between private landowners and other partners, including the USFWS.
-The purchase of 12.2 acres of Covered Species credits from BCCB will help to achieve Recovery Action 3.d. for BNLL and is in line with the most recent five-year review of BNLL by providing habitat restoration, restoring connectivity within and between populations, and encouraging conservation and coordination between private landowners and other partners, including CDFW and USFWS.
-For these reasons, the purchase of 12.2 mitigation credits from BCCB along with the other requirements of this Amended ITP will satisfy the requirement of Fish and Game Code section 2081.15, subdivision (a)(2) that further measures to satisfy the conservation standard of Fish and Game Code section 2805, subdivision (d) are incorporated into the Project.
+The purchase of 160 mitigation credits from BCCB will help to achieve Recovery Action 3.d. for BNLL and is in line with the most recent five-year review of BNLL by providing habitat restoration, restoring connectivity within and between populations, and encouraging conservation and coordination between private landowners and other partners, including CDFW and USFWS.
+For these reasons, the purchase of 160 mitigation credits from BCCB along with the other requirements of this Amended ITP will satisfy the requirement of Fish and Game Code section 2081.15, subdivision (a)(2) that further measures to satisfy the conservation standard of Fish and Game Code section 2805, subdivision (d) are incorporated into the Project.

-Should purchasing conservation credits at the proposed BCCB become infeasible, then Permittee shall provide an alternative 12.2 acres of HM Lands which are comparable or better in habitat quality than the Project Area, are occupied by all the Covered Species, provide regional importance to the conservation of BNLL, have connectivity to other conserved lands, and achieve one or more Recovery Actions of the Recovery Plan for BNLL.
-Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 24 months of the effective date of this Amended ITP if Security is provided pursuant to Condition of Approval 9 below for all uncompleted obligations.
+Should purchasing conservation credits at the proposed BCCB become infeasible, then Permittee shall provide an alternative 160 acres of HM Lands which are comparable or better in habitat quality than the Project Area, are occupied by the all of the Covered Species, provide regional importance to the conservation of BNLL, and achieve one or more Recovery Actions of the Recovery Plan for BNLL.
+Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 48 months of the effective date of this ITP if Security is provided pursuant to Condition of Approval 9 below for all uncompleted obligations.